Follow us on

 • Major Penalty: 3 minutes off and possible ejection

-• 2 Penalties/Game: Player is ejected from that game
+• 2 Penalties/Game: Player may be ejected from that game

 Examples of Penalized Infractions: